We’re trial lawyers. Our core competency – above everything else – is trying cases to juries. And we specialize in beating giants.

 If a doctor prescribes the wrong drug or dosage, or fails to note serious drug allergies, the consequences can be severe.
 Pharmacists also owe a duty of care to fill prescriptions with the correct medications.

-This is because if your treating physician bases your treatment plan on an incorrect radiologic test result, that could either worsen the condition or leave it untreated.
+Radiology entails the capturing and interpretation of medical imaging for the diagnosis of injuries and diseases.
+If your treating physician bases your treatment plan on an incorrect radiologic test result, it could either worsen a condition or leave it untreated.
+These procedural negligence or mistakes in interpreting and communicating test results are costly and pose dire consequences.

 We have a process that works in getting exceptional results for our clients.